Lee's Air

 Cleaning your drains before the blockage creates too much of a problem will protect your drains from major backups and more serious plumbing issues.

-Hydro Jetting vs Snaking
+Hydro Jetting vs. Drain Snaking

 A similar technique that is often used to unclog drains is snaking.
 Snaking is also used to clear major blockages in a drain, but without using water.
 Snaking is done by inserting a rod into the drain, then allowing the rod to spin around, cleaning up any major debris.

 While snaking can effectively clear blockages, it does not clean the drain nearly as well as hydro jetting.
-Snaking relies on the debris getting attached to the rod and then being pulled out by the plumber, instead of it being pushed clearly through the drain.
+Snaking relies on the debris getting attached to the rod and then being pulled out by the plumber instead of it being pushed clearly through the drain.
 This leaves your drain open to problems in the future.

 Pros of Hydro Jetting

 In addition to successfully cleaning your drain, there are other pros worth noting when choosing hydro jetting.
+Let’s discuss some of the most noteworthy advantages in more detail below.

-Long-term Solution
+Long-Term Solution

-Hydro jetting doesn’t just clear large blockages that are causing the immediate problem.
+You may be pleased to learn that hydro jetting doesn’t just clear large blockages that are causing the immediate problem.
 Its high-pressurized water system leaves drains nearly spotless after cleaning.
 After your pipes have been hydro jetted, they are not at risk of a blockage in the near future, allowing you to focus on the things you care about most.

 Environmentally Friendly